Image Fight II: Operation Deepstriker

 is a 1992 vertically scrolling shooter video game released by Irem for the NEC PC Engine Super CD-ROM².
 It is the sequel to the 1988 title Image Fight.

 The game was available on the Wii Virtual Console only in Japan on December 11, 2007.
-It was also included in Irem Collection Volume 1 for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S in 2023.
+It is also included in Irem Collection Volume 1 for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S in 2023.

 Reception

 Markt+Technik's Video Games gave the title a 72% rating, stating that the title is not innovative and is more difficult than its predecessor.

 Player One gave it a 58% rating, calling it bland and derivative in a playful review written as a radio transmission.

 The coverage by Joypad was very positive, praising the game's soundtrack, gameplay, and difficulty.

 Hardcore Gaming 101 criticized the title's cutscenes and music, rating it as a middle-tier game for its year.